sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 — it is not a statistical model that predicts the most likely next state based on all the examples it has been trained on.

-We observe that it learns to use its attention mechanism to compute `3x3` convolutions,
-- `3x3` convolutions are a [common](https://stackoverflow.com/a/69056448) way to implement the Game of Life, since it can be used to count the neighbours of a cell, which is used to decide whether the cell lives or dies.
+We observe that it learns to use its attention mechanism to compute `3x3` convolutions — `3x3` convolutions are a [common](https://stackoverflow.com/a/69056448) way to implement the Game of Life, since it can be used to count the neighbours of a cell, which is used to decide whether the cell lives or dies.

 We refer to the model as SingleAttentionNet,